avvorstenbosch/Masterclass-LLMs-for-Data-Science/README.md

 ## Suggestions for Improvements

 - Suggestions are always welcome!
 Feel free to submit your ideas through the Issues tab.
-- Explain your suggestion in detail and how it adds value to the masterclass.
+- Explain your suggestion in detail and how it adds value to the Masterclass.

 ## Submitting Pull Requests

-- If you have developed content that you believe would enhance this masterclass, please submit a pull request.
+- If you have developed content that you believe would enhance this Masterclass, please submit a pull request.
 - Ensure your submission is well-researched, factually accurate, and adds educational value.
 - Follow the existing structure and style for consistency.